GooTechnologies/learn/tutorials/driving-game/index.md

 Giving an entity an AmmoComponent registers it with the AmmoSystem and makes the entity behave physically realistic.
 In this case we pass in two parameters: mass: 0 and useWorldTransform: true.
 An entity with an AmmoComponent of mass 0 means it will be static and will not be affected by gravity and other forces.
 Basically it will stay where it is in space but other entities with mass &gt; 0 will be able to collide with it.
 We also tell it to use the world transform as opposed to the local transform.
 This is usually the recommended setting for nested entities like the goo<em>logo</em>mesh so it inherits the parent transform settings we applied earlier to make the logo so big.

-[alert type="success, info, warning, danger, muted" close="true"]Hint: A user should not need to think about using useWorldTransform and the AmmoComponent will soon be improved to remove this setting![/alert]
+<div class="alert alert-info" role="alert">Hint: A user should not need to think about using useWorldTransform and the AmmoComponent will soon be improved to remove this setting!</div>

 Next we get the Car entity and clone it's current position vector into the variable <strong>pos</strong> so we can reset the car if we fall off the track.

-[alert type="success, info, warning, danger, muted" close="true"]<span style="color: #000000">Hint: If we would not clone the car translation, pos would share the reference to the car translation.</span><br style="color: #000000" /><span style="color: #000000">If we clone the vector returned by getTranslation, pos references it's own independent vector and changes to the car position will not affect the pos vector.</span>[/alert]
+<div class="alert alert-info" role="alert"><span style="color: #000000">Hint: If we would not clone the car translation, pos would share the reference to the car translation.</span><br style="color: #000000" /><span style="color: #000000">If we clone the vector returned by getTranslation, pos references it's own independent vector and changes to the car position will not affect the pos vector.</span></div>

 Then we give the car an AmmoComponent as well.
 We set the mass to 350 kilos and we tell it to use the world bounding box for the collision detection.

 The benefit of using the world bounding box is that it includes all children (like the propeller) and takes every transform (like scale) into account.

-[alert type="success, info, warning, danger, muted" close="true"]<span style="color: #000000">Hint: Again, a user should not need to think about useWorldBounds and the AmmoComponent will soon be improved to remove this setting!</span><br style="color: #000000" /><span style="color: #000000">If you want to see the bounds used you can set showBounds to true.</span>[/alert]
+<div class="alert alert-info" role="alert"><span style="color: #000000">Hint: Again, a user should not need to think about useWorldBounds and the AmmoComponent will soon be improved to remove this setting!</span><br style="color: #000000" /><span style="color: #000000">If you want to see the bounds used you can set showBounds to true.</span></div>

 Finally we get all entities named "Star" and for each one we assign a new AmmoComponent with mass: 1 and useWorldBounds: true.